febo/p-token/README.md

   <a href="https://github.com/febo/p-token/actions/workflows/main.yml"><img src="https://img.shields.io/github/actions/workflow/status/febo/p-token/main.yml?logo=GitHub" /></a>
 </p>

+> [!WARNING]
+> The program is not yet fully-optimized.
+There are still opportunities to improve the compute units consumption.

 ## Overview

 This repository contains a **proof-of-concept** of a reimplementation of the SPL Token program, one of the most used programs on Solana, using [`pinocchio`](https://github.com/febo/pinocchio).
 The purpose is to have an implementation that optimizes the compute units, while being fully compatible with the original implementation &mdash; i.e., support the exact same instruction and account layouts as SPL Token, byte for byte.